SKC’s Specialist Volunteering Service

 - provide accurate information about your volunteering needs, so potential volunteers can make an informed decision about whether they have the required skills and are interested in the volunteering task / role.

-- have volunteer policies in place to ensure you are engaging with volunteers in a responsible manner (VOLUNTEER MANAGEMENT HANDBOOK)
+- have volunteer policies and procedures in place to ensure you are engaging with volunteers in a responsible manner (VOLUNTEER MANAGEMENT HANDBOOK)

 - set out the terms of the relationship with a volunteer, based on reasonable expectations rather than obligations.

-- give the volunteer an induction to your organisation, staff and the volunteering role and provide any necessary training to undertake the volunteering role.
+- give the volunteer an introduction to your organisation, staff and the volunteering task and provide any necessary training to undertake the volunteering task.

 - define appropriate standards of your services, communicate them to the volunteer and encourage and support volunteers to achieve and maintain your standards of service as part of their voluntary work with you.

-- provide adequate insurance cover for volunteers whilst undertaking voluntary work with your organisation (LINK TO FOLLOW)
+- provide adequate insurance cover for volunteers whilst undertaking voluntary work with your organisation (Not sure about your insurance?
+Watch this simple guide)

-- provide ongoing supervision and support sufficient to the requirements of the role.
+- provide supervision and support sufficient to the requirements of the task.

 - reimburse volunteers for out-of-pocket expenses.